Gundala (film): Plot

+Most of Indonesia's assembly members are controlled by crime boss Pengkor, who commands a nationwide army of fellow orphans, raised as assassins.
+Pengkor plots to poison rice supplies with a drug that inhibits the ability of fetuses to distinguish right from wrong after birth; if successful, the plot will provide him with a new generation of potential recruits.
+Many people demand that the government release an untested antidote.
+Legislator Ridwan Bahri leads his colleagues in supporting the distribution of the antidote; Pengkor's allies oppose it.

 One day, Sancaka helps his neighbour Wulan fend off harassing thugs.
-In a second fight, Sancaka is struck by lightning, awakening his superpowers.
-Wulan begs Sancaka to help defend a vulnerable local market.
-Sancaka is unready – thinking of what Awang taught him: to look out for himself before caring about the plight of others – which allows the thugs to burn down the market.
-With the help of Wulan, her little brother Teddy, and Sancaka's fellow guard Agung, Sancaka realizes his powers and creates a homemade costume to harness them.
-With that, Sancaka starts fighting the thugs, including violinist Adi Sulaiman, part of Pengkor's nationwide network of orphan agents.
+In a second fight, Sancaka is struck by lightning, reawakening his superpowers.
+With the help of Wulan, her little brother Teddy, and Sancaka's fellow guard Agung, Sancaka realizes his powers and creates a homemade costume to better control them.
+With that, Sancaka starts fighting the thugs, including violinist Adi Sulaiman, one of Pengkor's orphan agents.

-The legislature passes the antidote bill, but Ridwan soon discovers that the "poison" is non-lethal; it is the antidote that is poisonous, with the pharmaceutical company revealed to be owned by Pengkor's shell company.
-Ridwan asks Sancaka to stop the distribution, causing Pengkor and the team to attack Sancaka, seizing Agung, Wulan, and Teddy.
+The legislature passes the antidote distribution bill, but Ridwan soon discovers that the "drug" in the rice supplies is harmless; rather, the antidote is the true means of delivery, and the manufacturer is owned by a shell company under Pengkor's control.
+Ridwan tells Sancaka to stop distribution, causing Pengkor and his team to seize Agung, Wulan, and Teddy.
 Sancaka unleashes his powers, defeating most of the attackers, but Agung dies.
-Ridwan arrives and shoots Pengkor.
-Sancaka catches up with the distribution convoy and tries to stop them; thanks to the help of a mysterious woman (later revealed to be the superhero Sri Asih in a mid-credits scene), he succeeds, and uses his powers to break all the antidote bottles.
+Ridwan then shoots Pengkor.
+Sancaka catches up with the distribution convoy and stops it, assisted by Sri Asih.
+He then uses his powers to destroy all bottles containing the antidote.

-At a museum, Pengkor's partner Ghazul breaks open one of the walls to reveal an ancient tomb buried inside.
-Using Sancaka's blood, which he secretly and unwillingly extracted, he breaks the seal of a container containing an old head; he then combines the body and the head, resurrecting Ki Wilawuk, a powerful medieval warrior, and tells him of Sancaka's arrival, calling him "Gundala" ("Thunder" in ancient Javanese).
-Ki Wilawuk orders Ghazul to gather his army, "for a great war is coming."
+At a museum, Pengkor's partner Ghazul breaks open a wall, revealing a buried ancient tomb.
+Having secretly extracted some of Sancaka's blood, Ghazul uses it to reattach the body within to a head, resurrecting Ki Wilawuk, a powerful medieval warrior.
+Ghazul informs him of Sancaka's arrival, calling him "Gundala" ("Thunder" in ancient Javanese), and Ki Wilawuk orders him to gather his army to plot revenge.